MarkA-R/HardwareExam/README.md

 Images of the fusion 360 project are in the images folder.
 The technical drawing is called TechnicalDrawing.pdf.
-The schematic for the circuit is called TinkerCadSchematic.pdf
+The schematic for the circuit is called TinkerCadSchematic.pdf The Fusion360 files of the controller is called ExamDuckFusion.f3z.

 EXPLAINATIONS